 After creating an equal environment for women in the workplace, it’s now time to give men the opportunity to be stay-at-home fathers.
 Under proposed amendments to the Sex Discrimination Act, companies will be forced to give working fathers more flexible hours so they can take greater responsibility for child care.
 Men, as well as women, will now be formally protected from discrimination based on their caring and family responsibilities.

 On 8 October 2010, the Australian Bureau of Statistics (ABS) launched ‘Gender @ a Glance’, its gender statistics web page.
 This topic page provides a central access point to gender-related statistical sources and sex-disaggregated data currently on the ABS website.
 Further work will be done by the ABS over time to expand the contents of the gender page.
 The topic page is part of a wider project developing a set of national gender indicators.
 The Australian Gender Indicators Project is being done as a partnership between the ABS, FaHCSIA and the Commonwealth, State, Territory and New Zealand Ministers’ Conference on the Status of Women (MINCO).
 When established, the National Gender Indicators will enable monitoring and analysis of differences in outcomes between women and men across a variety of sources.
-More Gender Statistics are available on the ABS website.
+For more Gender Statistics see the ABS website.

 The two-speed economy has morphed into a battle of the sexes